jsprada/python-gaming.com/readme.md

 #####Testing
 Only so much testing can be done by admins.
 And users may see things differently than the creators of the page.

 1) Check for typos in documentation, missing docs, or additions that should be added.
-Is anything out of the ordinary?<br>
+Is anything out of the ordinary?
+Are there examples that are needed where there is not? <br>
 2) Create project pages and ensure that you have the tools you need to showcase your games.
 Check that everything works and that you can do so at ease. <br>
 3) Review the Forums and ensure that everything is available that you feel is needed. <br>
-4)
+4) Test the site under different conditions.
+Different browsers may cause problems, mobile platforms may cause some.

 #####Additions
 Currently, only pygame exists.
 Other libraries need to be filled in.
 Any GUI that makes a game in Python is welcome here.